-Over the past 20 years we have restored and rebuilt many classic scooters.
+Over the past 20 years we have restored and rebuilt many classic scooters and mopeds.
 Here we showcase some of our favourite and most unique scooters which may give you some inspiration for your next scooter project.

 Our customer, Bradley, has had a few scooters, all standard models nicely restored and certainly presentable iconic 1960's beautifully designed Vespas, yet it was the Vespa GS and particularly the Vespa GS 150 that he had always admired.

 This scooter was to be a modern twist on this revived special scooter.
 Brad did ask for an original set up but with a bit more reliablity than the original.
 We knew the weak points of the Vespa GS 150's.
 Worn out carburettors that are no longer available and a dated 6 volt electrical system.

 Our solution, new style Dellorto PHB carburettor with help of a SIP manifold and a Varitronic ignition kit 12v conversion.
 The beauty of all this is all these upgrades can be reverted at any time and it works very nicely as a day to day scooter.

 A milestone scooter for Piaggio, the Vespa 90 Mk 1 small frame Vespa or "small door" as they are known.
 This was the introductory model to attract the teenagers of the day, 1963 was the launch year for this model.
 In Europe they had the 50cc version for the then legal riding age of just 14 years old.
 Here in the UK, we were much more responsible and only allowed 16 year olds or above to ride back then, hence we got the 90cc version of this small frame Vespa.

 Our customer had this vintage scooter in storage since the 1980's, always with good intentions to "do it up" he'd even semi-stripped it during an inspired burst of good intention, but then it got put away again (in pieces this time) until eventually it became one of those projects that you promise yourself to either get it done or it has to go.